 Before you begin making the latkes, place your wire cooling rack close to the area where you will be frying the latkes.
 Place a layer of paper towels below the cooling rack to catch excess oil.

 Cut the potatoes into large chunks and shred using a hand grater or food processor shredding attachment with large holes (large shreds).
-I really recommend using the food processor, it saves a ton of time and will help you avoid onion tears when grating the onion.
+I really recommend using the food processor, it saves a ton of time and will help you avoid tears when grating the onion.

 Place grated potato into a bowl and immediately cover with cold water.